RedBiscuits/taxes-management-app/README.md

-# taxes-api
+# taxes-app
-Backend code for taxes related API
+Code for taxes management system both client and API